yellowmessenger/documentation/docs/platform_concepts/growth/dataexplorer/customtables.md

 ![](https://hackmd.io/_uploads/r1crm1qS2.png)

-> You can also summarize and visualize this data, steps are explained in further sections.
+> You can also summarize and visualise this data, steps are explained in further sections.